 If you’re new to the world of cocktails, bartending, and liquor, you may feel a little lost going to the liquor store.
 What is the best kind of whiskey?
 Would this mezcal work for the cocktail I have in mind?
 Is this a popular brand of gin?
 With its thousands of reviews from fellow users, bartenders, and beverage industry pros, Distiller will help you pick the perfect bottle for whatever kind of cocktail you’re looking to make.
 Simply look up the type of spirit or brand name you’re looking for, and you’ll find reviews, ratings, tasting notes, flavor profiles, info about the product itself like ingredients and distillation procedure, and sellers.
 And as you find bottles you do or don’t like, you can also leave your own reviews and tasting notes to help others in the future.
 It’s free on Android and Apple, but you do have to create a profile.

-Any app can show you how to make an old fashioned or dry martini.
+Any app can show you how to make an old-fashioned or dry martini.
 What about a barrel-aged Negroni by Jeffrey Morgenthaler, or a Paper Plane?
 99 of these “modern classic” cocktails are compiled here in this $10 iPhone app created by legendary cocktail and drinks writer Robert Simonson.
 To determine what essential contemporary cocktails made the cut, Simonson evaluated them based on three criteria: they must be widely known outside of their home bar, they had to be venerated by the bartending community, and they had to be available on cocktail menus far and wide.
 For bartenders looking to master all the true classics of the modern craft cocktail movement, this is a must-buy.

-It’s a scenario the seasoned bartender is all too familiar with.
+It’s a scenario with which the seasoned bartender is all too familiar.
 A customer sits down at the bar and doesn’t know what they’re in the mood for.
 The bartender asks questions to help narrow it down: What’s your favorite kind of liquor, what flavors do you like, what style of cocktail do you prefer?
 From those answers, the bartender can then make the customer a cocktail tailored to their tastes.
 After years of experience with this exact scene at bars like Attaboy and Milk & Honey, renowned bartender Sam Ross created Bartender’s Choice.
 The app asks you questions about alcohol, sensations, style, and extras, and then recommends the perfect drink; you can also ask the app to surprise you and it will recommend five random recipes.
-Available on iPhone for $4.99, this is a great app both for bartenders looking for fresh ideas for indecisive customers and for at-home bartenders unsure about what they want to make.
+Available on iPhone and Android for $4.99, this is a great app both for bartenders looking for fresh ideas for indecisive customers and for at-home bartenders unsure about what they want to make.